Alice in Chains (album): Reception

-A recurring observation among reviewers was disappointment that the material was not used to its full potential, given the time and money invested in the project.
-AllMusic's Steve Huey wrote that Alice in Chains was the band's best-produced record, placing "Grind", "Brush Away", "Heaven Beside You", and "Over Now" among the band's strongest tracks.
-However he felt "[the album] should have turned out better than it did", mentioning that parts were "undercrafted" and "forgettable".
-Kerrang! reviewer Jason Arnopp felt similarly; he praised the first half of the album, particularly "Brush Away", "Heaven Beside You" and "Head Creeps", but ultimately said that the "brave, non-conformist album" was not what fans were hoping to hear.
-Metal Hammers Andy Stout wrote that the album was not a bad one, but that it was "certainly guilty of being an indifferent one"; he was strongly complimentary of the "star-spangled guitar and 60s hippie chic" of "Grind" and the noticeable Black Sabbath inspiration evident on "Sludge Factory".
-He also acknowledged merit in "Head Creeps", "Shame In You", and "Again", but wrote that the rest of the album "is inconsequential and bland; messy, disjointed, and shot-through with self-loathing."
-The Boston Globes Paul Robicheau was the most appreciative of Cantrell's songwriting and performance, but was less impressed by some of Staley's contributions.
+Some reviewers expressed disappointment the material on Alice in Chains was not used to its full potential, considering the time and money invested in the project.
+AllMusic's Steve Huey wrote that Alice in Chains is the band's best-produced record, placing "Grind", "Brush Away", "Heaven Beside You", and "Over Now" among the band's strongest tracks.
+He said: "[the album] should have turned out better than it did", noting some parts are "undercrafted" and "forgettable".
+Kerrang! reviewer Jason Arnopp wrote similarly; he praised the first half of the album, particularly "Brush Away", "Heaven Beside You" and "Head Creeps", but ultimately said the "brave, non-conformist album" was not what fans were hoping to hear.
+Metal Hammers Andy Stout wrote that the album is not a bad one, but that it is "certainly guilty of being an indifferent one".
+He complimented the "star-spangled guitar and 60s hippie chic" of "Grind" and the noticeable Black Sabbath inspiration evident on "Sludge Factory", and acknowledged merit in "Head Creeps", "Shame In You", and "Again", but wrote that the rest of the album "is inconsequential and bland; messy, disjointed, and shot-through with self-loathing".
+The Boston Globes Paul Robicheau was appreciative of Cantrell's songwriting and performance, but was less impressed by some of Staley's contributions.

-Other music critics found the record's sound dated or uninteresting.
-Entertainment Weeklys Nisid Hajari dismissed the album as "a sludgy stew of cookie-cutter riffs and self-indulgent, introspective noodling rock", but highlighted "Head Creeps" as a standout track.
-Writing for the Los Angeles Times, Cheo H. Coker described the album as formulaic but praised "Heaven Beside You" as a high point and lamented that the band did not take more risks during production.
-In Spin, Gina Arnold noted how grunge had become tiresome in mainstream media in the wake of punk rock bands such as the Offspring and that the album failed to make itself stand out from the group's previous efforts.
-John Griffin was likewise unimpressed in his review for the Montreal Gazette, panning "rerun nightmare grunge chords" and a "tired gothy vision".
-Writing for Select, Roy Wilkinson deemed the album a poor imitation of Black Sabbath and disparaged the lyrics as "the kind of banally pompous ire that makes a tabloid-hounded Michael Hutchence seem witheringly articulate."
+Other music critics found the record sounds dated or uninteresting.
+Entertainment Weeklys Nisid Hajari called Alice in Chains "a sludgy stew of cookie-cutter riffs and self-indulgent, introspective noodling rock", but highlighted "Head Creeps" as a standout track.
+Writing for Los Angeles Times, Cheo H. Coker described the album as formulaic but praised "Heaven Beside You" as a high point and lamented that the band did not take more risks during production.
+In Spin, Gina Arnold noted how grunge had become tiresome in mainstream media in the wake of punk rock bands such as The Offspring, and that Alice in Chains fails to stand out from the group's previous work.
+John Griffin, in his review for Montreal Gazette, criticized the album's "rerun nightmare grunge chords" and "tired gothy vision".
+Writing for Select, Roy Wilkinson deemed the album a poor imitation of Black Sabbath and said the lyrics are "the kind of banally pompous ire that makes a tabloid-hounded Michael Hutchence seem witheringly articulate".